Choosing your shoes when mobility is limited

 Consider the characteristics of your feet

-• Obesity: Excess weight flattens the arch and alters foot angles, impeding movement.
+• Obesity: Excess weight alters foot angle and flattens arches, complicating movement.

 • Venous insufficiency: Causes leg strain and foot swelling.

-• Diabetic foot: Diabetes reduces sensation and blood flow, risking ulcers.
+• Diabetic foot: Diabetes may cause ulcers due to reduced sensation and poor blood flow.

-• Foot arthritis: Leads to plantar deformities and diminished fat tissue protection.
+• Foot arthritis: Leads to plantar deformities and reduces tissue protection.

 Think about incorporating orthopedic devices into your footwear

-• Strong Velcro or laces for secure fitting.
+• Strong Velcro or laces for a firm fit

-• Heels under 5 cm to accommodate insoles.
+• Heel height under 5 cm to accommodate insoles

 PiedRéseau offers concrete orthopedic treatments to help you regain your mobility

-A podiatrist can guide you in selecting shoes suited to your needs.
+Mobility loss often requires adapting footwear.
+A podiatrist can guide you in selecting shoes tailored to your needs.